TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-checker-tool.md

 If you run this test, please submit the results during case submission:

-1. Open Windows PowerShell ISE in Administrator mode
+1. Open Windows PowerShell ISE in Administrator mode.
 Administrator privileges are required to 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace'.
 In case you cannot run in administrator mode please continue, the tool will still run relevant tests.
 2. Open a New Script window
 3. Paste the following in the script window:

 ```